 Autism Specialist Services

-• Conducting problem-solving support services for children and adults with ASD, for both individuals and families.
+• Conducting problem-solving support services for teenagers and adults with ASD, for both individuals and families.

-• Executing 15 weekly social skills groups, age ranges 4 to 25.
+• Executing 15 weekly social skills groups, age ranges 12 to adulthood.

 • Teaching classes about ASD at Johnson County Community College.

 • Improving the quality of life for adults with ASD.
 For instance, preparing for job interviews, developing daily living skills, and maintaining routines to live independently.